-- Ensuring Implementation of the Massachusetts Food Trust
+Successfully Implementing the Massachusetts Food Trust

 Too many Massachusetts communities have poor access to healthy food and lack access to local job opportunities.
-The Massachusetts Food Trust Fund would provide loans, grants, and technical assistance to support new and expanding health food retailers as well as local food enterprises in low and moderate income communities to increase access to healthy foods and boost economic development.
+The Massachusetts Food Trust Fund provides loans, grants, and technical assistance to support new and expanding health food retailers as well as local food enterprises in low and moderate income communities to increase access to healthy foods and boost economic development.

-SNAP enables low income families to afford healthy and nutritious foods.
+The Supplemental Nutrition Assistance Program (SNAP) enables low-income families to afford healthy and nutritious foods.
 In addition, SNAP also protects families from hardships and hunger.
 SNAP can help bridge the gap if a parent loses a job or an unexpected medical expense arises.